TruongTho3345/weather_forecast/README.md

 # TruongThoWeather

 A Flutter-based weather forecast application that provides real-time weather updates, including current conditions and forecasts for upcoming days.
-The app uses OpenWeather API to fetch data and supports location search with Google Places API.
+The app uses OpenWeather API to fetch data and supports location search with OpenCage Geocoding API.
 It features a responsive and user-friendly interface, including dynamic weather icons and smooth transitions.

 ## Features